socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ~~~
 -->

-[Context Mapper](https://contextmapper.org/), a DSL and tools for strategic and tactic DDD, provides two model transformations that support the transition from user stories (or use cases) to subdomains and then bounded contexts (a strategic DDD pattern) containing Aggregates, Entities and Value Objects.
-An example is walked through [here](https://contextmapper.org/docs/rapid-ooad/).
+[Context Mapper](https://contextmapper.org/), a DSL and tools for strategic and tactic DDD, provides two model transformations that support the transition from user stories (or use cases) to subdomains and then bounded contexts (a strategic DDD pattern) containing Aggregates, Entities, and Value Objects.
+An example is walked through [here](https://contextmapper.org/docs/rapid-ooad/) and a comprehensive [end-to-end-demo](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2) features Tactic DDD and Context Mapper in combination wither service domain-specific languages and tools.

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
-According to Martin Fowler in @Fowler:2002, investing in a Domain Model makes sense if the business logic is inherently complex.
+According to M. Fowler in @Fowler:2002, investing in a Domain Model makes sense if the business logic is inherently complex.

 We would argue that there hardly is any system that is simple enough not to benefit from some domain modeling and tactic DDD.